supakeen/pungi/doc/configuration.rst

       described in :ref:`automatic versioning <auto-version>`.
     * ``repo_releasever`` -- (*str*) Override default releasever of the output image.
+    * ``manifest_type`` -- the image type that is put into the manifest by pungi.
+If not supplied, an autodetected value will be provided.
+It may or may not make sense.

     The options can be set either for the specific image, or at the phase level (see below).
 Version also falls back to ``global_version``.